dialog-semiconductor/BLE_SDK6_examples/connectivity/central_Security_Demo/readme.md

 ## Known Limitations

-- The central app should work with any BLE peripheral theoratically, but only garanteed to work with ble_app_security example in the SDK
+- The central app should work with any BLE peripheral theoratically, but only guaranteed to work with ble_app_security example in the SDK
 - For ease of the key input, only 10 peripherals will be scanned and printed at one scanning activity
 - The demo will take no action after successfully pairing/encryption, manually reset on either side is required to run the demo again